 Like protection from criminals and people who would take advantage of them in the economy.
 So regulators not to run business’s but to protect consumers and workers from people who would try to make a profit by hurting innocent people and then if they need that safety net because they lose their job or something.
 Then they collect from it like you would collect from social insurance so you can pay your bills in the short-term as you are preparing yourself to go back to work with a good job and be independent.
 And this is what government’s job in a liberal democracy is to protect freedom and empower people to get freedom but not try to run our lives for us.

-Thats what I believe in as a Liberal when it comes to economic-policy.
-And a couple of thing I want to see the public invest more in when it comes to the economy would be in education and.
-Job-training so no longer would anyone be forced to live in poverty and live off of public-assistance.
+That’s what I believe in as a Liberal when it comes to economic policy.
+And a couple of things I want to see the public invest more in when it comes to the economy would be in education and job training so no longer would anyone be forced to live in poverty and live off of public assistance.
 Because they didn’t have access to get themselves the skills that they need to live in freedom.
-Social-insurance would be the best way to describe my politics when it comes to the safety-net.
-Rather then the safety-net that you collect these social-insurance when you need them.
+Social insurance would be the best way to describe my politics when it comes to the safety net.
+Rather than the safety net that you collect these social insurance when you need them.
 And that they also empower you be getting on your feet but they aren’t there to take care of you indefinitely.
-But empower you to be able to take care of yourself and that’s what my alternative to the welfare-state is.
+But empower you to be able to take care of yourself and that’s what my alternative to the welfare state is.